Meaning: Salzburg (German) means Salt Castle

-Settled In: Neolithic Era on Kapuzinerberg; continuous in area by the Celts by the 5th century BC; concentrated by the Romans in 15 BC as Juvavum (covered all of old town by 30AD, municipal in 45AD); modern city established in 696; renamed Salzburg by 755; given free commune status (Imperial City) in 1287.
+Settled In: Neolithic Era on Kapuzinerberg; continuous settlement by the Celts by the 5th century BC; concentrated by the Romans in 15 BC as Juvavum (covered all of old town by 30AD, municipal in 45AD); modern city established in 696; renamed Salzburg by 755; given free commune status (Imperial City) in 1287.

 Suggested Length of Stay: Salzburg is a city that you can tour the heart of in 1 day, but we suggest 2-3 full days to really get the best experience.

-Gaining wealth from the surround salt mines, Salzburg has been able to stay out of most war time conflicts to remain one of the most well preserved Central European cities.
-Salzburg is scenic, cozy, and home of Mozart, the beautiful Mirabell Gardens & Palace, and the back drop for The Sound of Music.
-While it might seem quaint, the city tucked into the Alps is actually the forth largest city in Austria.
+Gaining wealth from the surround salt mines, Salzburg has been able to stay out of most wartime conflicts to remain one of the most well preserved Central European cities.
+Salzburg is scenic, cozy, and home of Mozart, the beautiful Mirabell Gardens & Palace, and the backdrop for The Sound of Music.
+While it might seem quaint, the city tucked into the Alps is actually the fourth largest city in Austria.

 Our FREE Salzburg Tours:

-There is a ton to do in and around Salzburg and you can get the most out of your trip by following the following free walking tours.
+There is a ton to do in and around Salzburg and you can get the most out of your trip by following our free walking tours.

 Top 10 Things To Do In Salzburg: